 Applicants must have achieved a standard equivalent to a grade 4 (previously Grade C) in GCSE English and Mathematics.
 If you are unsure whether you hold an acceptable GCSE equivalent qualification for ITT, please contact our Admissions Department firstname.lastname@example.org for clarification.

-CCC grades from A Levels (excluding A Level General Studies and A Level Critical Thinking).
+- A Levels - grades CCC (excluding A Level General Studies and A Level Critical Thinking)

 - Access to HE Diploma (Full Award) - Pass of 60 credits - of which a minimum of 45 credits must be at level 3 including 24 at Merit or Distinction